Regina degli Apostoli alla Montagnola: History

-Built between 1945 and 1954, the church was designed by architect Leone Favini and is inspired by Roman Baroque architecture.
+Built between 1945 and 1954, the church was commissioned by Blessed James Alberione, in fulfilment of a vow made during the bombardments of World War II.
+It was designed by architect Leone Favini and is inspired by Roman Baroque architecture.
 The plan of the church is marked exteriorly and interiorly by its large dome.
-The interior is notable for a series of frescoes by the artist G.A.
+The interior is notable for a series of frescoes commissioned by the Founder and accomplished by the artist G.A.
 Santagata, depicting Marian images, among them a fresco showing the Virgin Mary seated among the Apostles as the Holy Spirit descends upon them.

 Cardinalatial Titular Church

 Pope Paul VI established the church as a cardinalatial Titular Church on 25 February 1965.

 The Cardinal priests who have been assigned to this title to date are: